jtonglet/jtonglet.github.io/_pages/cv.md

 ======
 * Partner Relations Lead for Emergent, the student data science and AI society of KU Leuven, 2021-2022
   * In charge of our first core partnership with Amazon
-* Student representative on the program committee, 2019 and 2023
 * Vice-President of UStart LLN, the UCLouvain chapter of the Belgian student entrepreneurship society, 2018-2020
 * Member of the UCLouvain University Board of Directors, 2018-2019